huma-engineering/huma-docs/data-collection/features/account-management/econsent/index.md

 In the Admin Portal, a new consent form can be created by navigating to the Deployment and then Onboarding.
 Here when you click “Add onboarding” there is the option for “E-Consent”.

 Once selected it will appear on the onboarding table.
 Click the edit button and fill in the details of the e-Consent, the documentation itself, and any questions that are necessary.

+## Withdrawing Consent

+** Participants in studies maintaining control over their data **

+As with any supply of data, consent and processes need to sit with the user and be delivered in a clear way.
+Participants can opt-out and maintain control over their data.
+The process and who to contact is unknown and can lead to a lack of confidence and control.

+Participants can easily withdraw their consent at any time from in the app itself, without having to search for it or contact a customer support representative.
+This gives control to the Patient when they need it, at any time.

+Navigate to Profile and Informed consent forms, when a consent form is selected then the option for “Withdraw your consent” is shown.